lilxyzw/lilToon/Assets/lilToon/README.md

 6. Press `Export...` to save the unitypackage.

 # Common Problems
+- Material error has occurred.
+  → Clicking `Assets/lilToon/Refresh Shaders` in the top menu bar may help.
 - The shadows on face are dirty.
   → You can specify a mask texture in `Mask & Strength` to partially remove shadows.
 - Outline becomes dirty.